1888 Williams Ephs football team

 The 1888 Williams Ephs football team represented the Williams College as a member of the Eastern Intercollegiate Football Association (EIFA) during the 1888 college football season.
-Williams compiled an overall record of 4–4 with a mark of 3–1 in EIFA play.
+Williams compiled an overall record of 3–5 with a mark of 2–2 in conference play, tying for third place in the EIFA.
+The team played home games at Weston Field in Williamstown, Massachusetts.